Nondeterministic Finite automata¶

 For each state 0,…,this->num_of_states()-1, add transitions with “missing” symbols from

-was added.
+alphabet(symbols that do not occur on transitions from given state) tosink_state.
+Ifsink_statedoes not belong to the NFA, it is added to it, but only in the case that some transition tosink_statewas added.
 In the case that NFA does not contain any states, this function does nothing.This overloaded version is a more efficient version which does not need to compute the set of symbols to complete to from the alphabet.
 Prefer this version when you already have the set of symbols precomputed or plan to complete multiple automata over the same set of symbols.

 - Parameters: